Parx-3DS/Parx-Pas/README.md

-# Parx-Pas FreePascal usage of Three-DS::Parx-3DS
+# Parx-Pas FPC usage of Three-DS::Parx-3DS
 if FPC Natives are restless, there is a demos/samples for SALE!
 Co: Author & Pioneer

 ##The, Southern Canadien Heritage Dictionary :defines: "Pioneer"